 People who live in Catalonia.

 If your level of disability is more than 33%, you are entitled to a reduced admission rate of €16.50 for La Pedrera by day (online purchases).
-If your disability level is equal to or exceeds 65% or your need for a companion is accredited, there is no charge for this companion’s admission.
+If your disability level is equal to or exceeds 65% and your need for a companion is accredited, there is no charge for this companion’s admission.
 This free admission can be collected at the ticket offices once documentation certifying your level of disability has been presented

 To benefit from the special admission rates for residents in Catalonia, you must submit a valid national identity document (DNI or NIE) at the ticket offices to demonstrate that your address is in Catalonia.
 If your current address does not appear on your identity document, you must also present a bill or certificate accrediting your home address.